Gareth

-Gareth of Orkney (/cy/; Old French: Guerehet, Guerrehet, etc.) is a Knight of the Round Table in Arthurian legend.
-He is the youngest son of King Lot and Queen Morgause, King Arthur's half-sister, thus making him Arthur's nephew, as well as brother to Gawain, Agravain and Gaheris, and either a brother or half-brother of Mordred.
-Gareth is particularly notable in Le Morte d'Arthur, where one of its eight books is named after and largely dedicated to him, and in which he is also known by his nickname Beaumains.
+Gareth of Orkney (/cy/) is a Knight of the Round Table in the Le Morte d'Arthur version of the Arthurian legend and many modern works based on it.
+He is depicted as the youngest son of King Lot and the Queen of Orkney, King Arthur's half-sister, thus making him Arthur's nephew, as well as the youngest brother to Gawain, Agravain and Gaheris.